zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 According to the [OpenID Core Documentation][openid-core], an identifier is a locally unique and never reassigned identifier within the issuer for the end-user, which is intended to be consumed by the client.
-There are two possible subject identifier types -- *public* and *pairwise*.
+There are two possible subject identifier types available -- *public* and *pairwise*.
+The Gluu Server supports both of them.

 * `public`: provide the same subject value to all clients
 * `pairwise`: provide a different subject value to each client